 Why is it happening?

-Automatic enrolment is being rolled out, in stages, across all employers from October 2012, starting with the larger employers.
+Automatic enrolment was rolled out, in stages, across all employers from October 2012, starting with the larger employers.

 Encouraging workers to build up retirement savings